 OMSI (Oregon Museum of Science and Industry)

-The Oregon Museum of Science and Industry (OMSI) is a fascinating museum on the east side of the Willamette River.
+Another top thing to do in Portland is to visit the OMSI.
+The Oregon Museum of Science and Industry is a fascinating museum on the east side of the Willamette River.
 The museum has an IMAX screen and features rotating exhibitions on various topics.
 Recently, there was an exhibit about Pixar movies, explaining how some of their most famous movies were made, there was also an exhibit on exotic animals from around the world.
 OMSI is a great place to take the kids with play areas for different age groups and a restaurant/bar for the adults.

 Hours: 9:30 am – 5:30 pm, Tuesday – Sunday

 The Oregon Zoo never gets old.
 You can return again and again to this serene setting.
 A secret attraction of the zoo is the ZooLights display that goes up during the Christmas season.
 The zoo hangs tons of festive lights during the holiday season.
 They have bands there, and they also hold a sensory evening for people who want to see the lights but are overstimulated by sound.
 ZooLights runs every year from late November until the first week of January from 5:00 pm to 9:00 pm.

 Hours: 9:30 am – 4:00 pm Daily